|

 regular diamond evening watch and three options for sapphire rings to wear.

-I'm waiting for the Queen to wear her sapphires again, as I feel like it's been a while.
+I'm waiting for the Queen to wear her sapphires again (and update: she did, tiara included, in 2015!), because I feel like it's been a while.
 And sapphires as gorgeous as this (King George VI certainly had an eye for them, didn't he?) deserve as many outings as possible!

 Appearances: